sc-keithbauer/lighthouse-mariner/README.md

 $ lighthouse-mariner --help
   Usage: cmd [options]

 Options:
-  -s, --sites [sites]    a comma delimited list of site urls to analyze with Lighthouse -f, --file <path>      an input file with a site url per-line to analyze with Lighthouse -p, --passes <number>  How many passes should be run on each route to generate each average score? (default: 1) -d, --desktop-only     Only run using desktop profile -m, --mobile-only      Only run using mobile profile -q, --quiet            Hide all console output
-  -V, --version          output the version number
-  -h, --help             display help for command
+  -s, --sites [sites]            a comma delimited list of site urls to analyze with Lighthouse -f, --file <path>              an input file with a site url per-line to analyze with Lighthouse -p, --passes <number>          How many passes should be run on each route to generate each average score? (default: 1) -o, --output-directory <path>  Directory to save output files (default: "./lighthouse-mariner-reports") -d, --desktop-only             Only run using desktop profile -m, --mobile-only              Only run using mobile profile -q, --quiet                    Hide all console output -V, --version                  output the version number -h, --help                     display help for command
 ```

 ## How to